ArdanaCLM/ardana-dev-tools/README.md

 Each variant has its own vagrant definition, under the ardana-vagrant-models directory, and associated cloud model defined in the ardana-input-model repo, under the 2.0/ardana-ci directory.

-For example to get vagrant to create the VMs needed for a std-min cloud with default node distro setting use the following command:

-    cd ../ardana-vagrant-models/std-min-vagrant
-    vagrant up

-NOTE : vagrant up provisions all the nodes in your cloud.
-During the provisioning of the deployer node we create a tarball of all the ansible deployment code, and all the venvs we built earlier.
-The provisioning then copies this tarball to the deployer, unpacks it and calls the ardana-init.bash script.
-At which point the deployer is setup and ready to deploy a running cloud.

-### Setting up vagrant VM for Ardana

-After the `vagrant up` you will have a number of booted VMs, and a booted and partially configured deployer VM, where the deployer tarball has been exploded and the initial pre-configure script has been run.
-This generates the ardana area, where the next set of ansible playbooks will be run from, and installs the ansible venv that will run those playbooks.

-    vagrant status
-    Current machine states:

-    deployer                  running (libvirt)
-    cp1-0001                  running (libvirt)
-    cp1-0002                  running (libvirt)
-    cm1-0001                  running (libvirt)

-All of the administration from this point is done through the deployer VM.

-Log in to the deployer node and then run commands to configure the system.
+### Logging in to the cloud

+After the `astack.sh ...` has completed you will have a number of booted VMs, with the appropriate SOC/CLM version installed on the deployer VM, and the specified cloud model setup as your ~/openstack/my_cloud/definition.

+You can log in to the nodes by cd'ing to ardana-vagrant-models/<cloud>-model directory and then run the ardana-vagrant helper script in there to ssh into a node, e.g to ssh to a node called deployer run.

+    % ./ardana-vagrant ssh deployer

+Alternatively you can use the astack-ssh-config file with the ssh command. e.g.

-    vagrant ssh deployer
+    % ssh -F astack-ssh-config deployer

+NOTE: For some models, the deployer node may be controller, controller1 or something like that, if it located on a controller node.

-### Running the Configuration Processor and cloud models
+### Running the Configuration Processor

-The deployer is now populated with the directory structure that we intend to use for customers.
-The main directory is ardana/ under which there are 4 sub-directories: examples/; my_cloud/; tech-preview/; and openstack/.
-Example cloud definitions are included in /ardana/examples.
-The cloud to be built by CP run is defined in /openstack/my_cloud/definition (CP inputs, networking, servers, storage etc including Swift ring definitions and Nova zone definitions).

-The inputs are held in the ardana-input-model repo which is now on the deployer.
-Working cloud definitions that we come up with will be held in 2.0/examples.
-The standard inputs are under 2.0/ardana-ci/standard.
-The service-specific CP inputs are to be found under 2.0/services, and on the deployer under openstack/ardana/services.

-The ardana-ci/standard inputs should be copied to openstack/my_cloud/definition.
-You will need to copy the appropriate inputs if you intend to use an alternative cloud model. openstack-<version>/ardana-input-model/2.0/examples are copied to ardana/examples.

-We recommend using the standard cloud definition (i.e. the definition in openstack-<version>/ardana-input-model/2.0/ardana-ci/standard) to begin with.

-Note that the whole of the ardana/ directory is under git control.
-More detailed information about this can be found in the [Git design document](doc/git-design.md)

-To run CP:

-    cp -r ~/ardana-ci/standard/* ~/openstack/my_cloud/definition/
-    cd ~/ardana
-    git add -A
-    git commit -m "My config"
+To run the configuration processor, you need to cd to the ardana/ansible directory under the ~/openstack directory:

-    cd ~/openstack/ardana/ansible/
+    % cd ~/openstack/ardana/ansible/

 We have modified the config-processor-run.yml playbook to turn on CP encryption of its persistent state and Ansible output.
 If you run the playbook as follows:

-    ansible-playbook -i hosts/localhost config-processor-run.yml
+    % ansible-playbook -i hosts/localhost config-processor-run.yml

 You will be prompted for an encryption key, and also asked if you want to change the encryption key to a new value, and it must be a different key.
 You can turn off encryption by typing the following:

-    ansible-playbook -i hosts/localhost config-processor-run.yml -e encrypt="" \
+    % ansible-playbook -i hosts/localhost config-processor-run.yml -e encrypt="" \
                      -e rekey=""

 To run playbooks against the CP output:

-    ansible-playbook -i hosts/localhost ready-deployment.yml
+    % ansible-playbook -i hosts/localhost ready-deployment.yml
-    cd ~/scratch/ansible/next/ardana/ansible
+    % cd ~/scratch/ansible/next/ardana/ansible

-If your input model includes Ardana Hypervisor nodes, providing Virtual Control Plane VMs, then you need to run the following command to setup the hypervisor nodes, provision the VCP VMs and start them:

-    ansible-playbook -i hosts/verb_hosts ardana-hypervisor-setup.yml

 If you've turned-off encryption, type the following:

-    ansible-playbook -i hosts/verb_hosts site.yml
+    % ansible-playbook -i hosts/verb_hosts site.yml

 If you enabled encryption, type the following:

-   ansible-playbook -i hosts/verb_hosts site.yml --ask-vault-pass
+    % ansible-playbook -i hosts/verb_hosts site.yml --ask-vault-pass

 Enter the encryption key that you used with the config processor run when prompted for the Vault password.

 In a baremetal re-install case, you'll need to wipe partition data on non-os disks to allow osconfig to complete successfully.

 If you wish to wipe all previously used non OS disks run the following before site.yml:

-    ansible-playbook -i hosts/verb_hosts wipe_disks.yml
+    % ansible-playbook -i hosts/verb_hosts wipe_disks.yml

 This will require user confirmation during the run.
 This play will fail if osconfig has previously been run.